joliencremers/waspr/cran-comments.md

 file.

-* Used the description field to explain and elaborate on specific terms terms used in the title and description field.
+* Used the description field to explain and elaborate on specific terms used in the title and description field.

 ## R CMD check results